FuelLabs/fuel-indexer/docs/src/quickstart/index.md

 > IMPORTANT: Ensure that any local Postgres instance that is running on port `5432` is stopped.
 >
-> You can open up a `docker-compose.yaml` file in the same directory as your index project, and paste the YAML content below to this file.
+> You can open up a `docker-compose.yaml` file in the same directory as your index manifest, and paste the YAML content below to this `docker-compose.yaml` file.

 ```text
 version: "3.9"